-During the construction phase of this section of the route, there is the minor potential for localized alteration of groundwater flow around the tunnel.
-Provided that the mitigation measures detailed in Section 10.4.2 are put in place, the magnitude of this impact is low and the impact affects an area of low functional value.
+During the construction phase of the proposed scheme, there is the minor potential for localised alteration of groundwater flow around the cut and cover tunnel.
+Provided that the mitigation measures detailed in Section 10.4.2 are put in place, the magnitude of this impact is low and the impact affects an area of medium functional value.
 Therefore, the impact is considered to be of Low significance.

-The Groundwater Baseline Assessment indicates that the levels of a range of contaminants in groundwater are either non-detectable or present at low concentrations along this section of the route with the exception of the pesticide Malathion, which exceeded the criteria contained in Table 3.1 (Interim Guideline Values for Characterisation of List of Parameters (IGV)) in the document 'Towards Setting Guideline Values for the Protection of Groundwater in Ireland, Interim Report by the EPA' (EPA, 2003).
-In general, the concentration of the contaminants in the groundwater along this section of the route is below the surface water quality criteria in the EPA publication 'Parameters of Water Quality, Interpretation and Standards' (EPA, 2001).
-Therefore, there is the possibility that groundwater generated from construction along this section of the route could be discharged into a surface water body/drain but this would be subject to approval by the relevant Local Authority.
-Construction of the bored sections of the tunnel will not require continuous significant dewatering operations but will require the removal of groundwater seepage into the tunnel by means of a sump, pump and rising main arrangement.
-Dewatering is likely to be required at the cut and cover sections for the construction of the Airport Stop.
+The Groundwater Baseline Assessment indicates that groundwater along this section of the route is not considered to be heavily contaminated but does contain elevated concentrations of chromium, nickel, lead, ammoniacal nitrogen, fluoride, the pesticide Malathion, Chemical Oxygen Demand and Total Petroleum Hydrocarbons.
+These contaminants would be considered typical for areas used for agricultural purposes and urban development.
+In general, the concentration of the contaminants in the groundwater is below the surface water quality criteria in the EPA publication 'Parameters of Water Quality, Interpretation and Standards' (EPA, 2001).
+Therefore, there is the possibility that groundwater generated from construction along this section of the route can be discharged into a surface water body/drain but this would be subject to approval by the relevant Local Authority.